kayazay/8-Week-SQL-Challenge/Dannys-Pizza-Runner/README.md

 <br />

-### D. PRICING AND RATINGS - QUESTIONS AND SOLUTIONS
+### 💰 PRICING AND RATINGS - QUESTIONS AND SOLUTIONS

 <details>
 <summary> To solve the questions in this challenge I created a VIEW that encompasses all fields required in the questions for this section D.